 Chicago is a union city…

 It is a city where race matters.
 It is a city where everything boils down to politics.
 Rudy Lozano was a young, Mexican American activist who represents the essence of Chicago.
 As a high school student, and later in college, he organized students to demand more classes that specifically focused on Mexican history.
 He also advocated for more Latino representation on the faculty.
 His activism spanned beyond high school and college as he took up leadership roles in unions such as the International Ladies Garment Workers Union.
 I think it is pretty much impossible to underestimate the role unions played (and still play) in Chicago.
 Known as “The city of the big shoulders” (see Sandburg’s 1914 poem “Chicago”), Chicago was always a blue-collar, working class city.
 It was a city of the people, and the unions were often the only protection the common folk had from wealthy businesspeople and politicians.
 Therefore, Lozano truly was “un hijo del pueblo.”
 He fought for representation.
 He fought for workers’ rights.
 In 1983 he even campaigned to be the alderman of the 22nd ward and would have been the first Mexican American councilman, but he was defeated.
 A few years later, his campaign manager, Jesús Garcia (yes, Chuy!), became the alderman of the same ward, launching Garcia’s political career in the city.
 During his campaign, Lozano also played an important role in uniting Latino support for Harold Washington’s campaign to be the first African American mayor.
 After Washington’s election, Lozano was a top aide until his murder on June 8th, 1983.
-He had been killed in his home as an alleged retaliation for his political and union activism (read more about his death here and here).
+He had been killed in his home as an alleged retaliation for his political and union activism (read more in the Chicago Tribune from these dates, you probably can get access from the CPL library).
 It is so fitting that in the heart of Pilsen, in 1983, this library was built and now commemorates Lozano’s work.
 Activism seeps from the bricks of Pilsen.

 I lived in Pilsen for a couple of years and worked in a couple of schools in the neighborhood before that.
 Pilsen has taught me more than almost any other place in Chicago, and I still find any excuse to go there.
 The neighborhood was originally German and Irish and later Czech and Polish, which can clearly be seen from some of the Catholic parishes like St. Paul (German), St. Procopius and Providence (Czech), St. Pius V (Irish), St. Ann (Polish), and recently closed St. Adalbert (Polish).
 The name, Pilsen, came from a city in what is now the Czech Republic.
 In the 1950s and 1960s, Mexican immigrants settled in Pilsen and the neighborhood became an entry point for Mexican settlers in Chicago.
 Many of the new residents came from Michoacán and the area developed a distinctly Ranchero culture (see Rancheros in Chicagoacán for an excellent history and analysis).
 Today, the neighborhood is experiencing rapid gentrification, though Mexican-American activists are fighting to retain the neighborhoods identity and access for residents.
 Pilsen has become the poster of gentrification in Chicago.